elijahra/Data-Blog-Posts-/README.md

 * look for insigts in data

 # What I want to do
-> When I aquire more skills I will:
+> When I aquire more skills and over time I will:

 * create a dash board where you can search each pokemon
 * Allow users to view pokemon stats at differnt levels to optimize